-Qualified opportunity zones, or QOZs, are a creature of the so-called Tax Cuts and Jobs Act[1] and provide three tax benefits to encourage economic growth and investment in distressed communities: (1) deferral of gain recognition to the extent a taxpayer elects to invest a corresponding amount in a qualified opportunity fund, or QOF, (2) exclusion from income of up to 15% of that gain - 10% after five years and an additional 5% after seven years and (3) exclusion from income of certain post-acquisition gains on investments in the QOF held for at least 10 years.[2]
+Qualified opportunity zones (QOZ) are a creature of the so-called Tax Cuts and Jobs Act, and provide three tax benefits to encourage economic growth and investment in distressed communities: (1) deferral of gain recognition to the extent a taxpayer elects to invest a corresponding amount in a qualified opportunity fund (QOF); (2) exclusion from income of up to 15% of that gain-10% after five years and an additional 5% after seven years; and (3) exclusion from income of certain postacquisition gain on investments in the QOF held for at least 10 years.

-The U.S. Department of the Treasury and the Internal Revenue Service issued an initial set of proposed regulations on Oct.
-19, 2018, that provided guidance on the types of gains that qualify, the requirements for investing in the QOF and the requirements for the QOF to invest in qualified opportunity zone property.[3]
+The Treasury Department (Treasury) and the Internal Revenue Service (the IRS) issued an initial set of proposed regulations on October 19, 2018 that provided guidance on the types of gains that qualify, the requirements for investing in the QOF, and the requirements for the QOF to invest in qualified opportunity zone property (QOZ Property).
 However, many questions remained, creating uncertainty for QOFs and investors.
-On April 17, Treasury and the IRS issued their second round of proposed regulations, which addresses many of these unanswered questions and provides helpful guidance so that QOZ investments can move forward.
-This article highlights some of the more significant changes.
+On April 17, Treasury and the IRS issued their second round of proposed regulations (the Proposed Regulations), which addresses many of these unanswered questions and provides helpful guidance so that QOZ investments can move forward.